What is osteoporosis?

 - Having gastrointestinal problems: Problems, such as inflammatory bowel disease and coeliac disease, can heighten one’s risk of developing osteoporosis by compromising the body’s ability to absorb vitamins and minerals from one’s diet, including the intake of calcium and vitamin D which are necessary for the maintenance of healthy bones.

-- Smoking tobacco regularly: According to the World Health Organization, smokers’ bone density decreases at a faster rate than the bone density of non-smokers.
+- Using tobacco products regularly: According to the World Health Organization, in those who use tobacco products, bone density decreases at a faster rate than the bone density ofthose who do not.
 By the time a person who smokes regularly reaches old age, this decrease in bone density is significant enough to correlate to weaker bones, and a greater likelihood of fractures.

 - Drinking alcohol excessively: People who drink alcohol regularly and/or excessively are at greater risk of developing osteoporosis than those who do not, particularly those who do so in their teenage years and young adulthood.
 Ethanol has been found to reduce bone formation, leading to weaker bones which become increasingly prone to fracturing in later life.